John Grass: Military and diplomatic career

 In the 1850s and 1860s, Grass participated in battles against tribal enemies.
 He was a member of the White Horse Riders Society.
 From the late 1870s until his death, Grass served as chief justice of the Court of Indian Offenses for the Standing Rock Agency in North Dakota.
 Together with his friend Hunkpapa warrior Gall, Grass advocated for formal education and agricultural lifestyles for his tribe as a means of survival.
 He fought the US government's efforts to take more Lakota lands, and in 1888 led a widespread resistance to Pratt Commission's attempt to break up the Great Sioux Reservation; however, the land was sold under the Crooks Commission's oversight in 1889.
-The US government failed to honor its treaty and statutory obligations, and in 1902 Grass led a delegation to Washington, DC to convey Lakota grievances to the federal government.
+The US government failed to honor its treaty and statutory obligations, and in 1902 Grass led a delegation to Washington, D.C., to convey Lakota grievances to the federal government.

 Death

-John Grass died on May 10, 1918 at his home near Fort Yates, North Dakota on the Standing Rock Reservation.
+John Grass died on May 10, 1918, at his home near Fort Yates, North Dakota, on the Standing Rock Reservation.